 Scientific name: Ceratotherium simum

 Southern white rhino are often found in groups of up to 14 individuals which consist of cows and their offspring and sub-adult bulls.
 Dominant bulls are often solitary and will occupy smaller territories and mark their boundary by spreading dung, defecating on dung piles known as middens and spraying urine.
 Within the territory of the mature bull there is often between one to three resident satellite bulls which the dominant bull will ignore as long as they are submissive.

 Rhino are more closely related to horses than any other animal!
 They are odd-toed ungulates (hoofed mammals) and "hind gut fermenters", meaning they possess a single stomach - just like horses!

 Rhinos have lived on earth for over 50 million years!

 The oxpecker is a bird that helps the rhino by eating ticks and other insects found on their skin.
 Plus they will create a commotion when it senses danger making them the perfect partnership.

-Mirijam is a Southern White Rhino and she arrived at Woburn Safari Park in 2010, she lives with two other rhino in the Savannah Grasslands reserves.
+Mirijam is a Southern White Rhino; she lives alongside two other rhinos in the Savannah Grasslands reserves.